Poland almost doubles troop numbers on Belarus border | Law-Order

 Poland almost doubles troop numbers on Belarus border

-Almost 6,000 Polish soldiers are now guarding the country's border with Belarus in stepped-up security measures in the face of a surge in migration, the defense minister said on Tuesday.
+"Almost 6,000 soldiers from the 16th, 18th and 12th divisions are serving on the Polish-Belarusian border," Blaszczak said in a tweet.
 "The soldiers provide support to the Border Guard by protecting the country's border and not allowing it to be illegally crossed."
 The Border Guard said that on Monday there were 612 attempts to cross the border illegally.
+The European Commission and Warsaw say the flow of migrants has been orchestrated by Belarus as a form of hybrid warfare designed to put pressure on the European Union over sanctions it imposed on Minsk.

+Almost 6,000 Polish soldiers are now guarding the country's border with Belarus in stepped up security measures in the face of a surge in migration, the defence minister said on Tuesday.

+"The soldiers provide support to the Border Guard by protecting the country's border and not allowing it to be illegally crossed."
+The Border Guard said that on Monday there were 612 attempts to cross the border illegally.

-Parliament has also passed legislation that human rights advocates say aims to legalize pushbacks of migrants across its borders in breach of the country's commitments under international law.
+Parliament has also passed legislation that human rights advocates say aims to legalise pushbacks of migrants https://www.reuters.com/world/europe/poland-passes-legislation-allowing-migrant-pushbacks-border-2021-10-14 across its borders in breach of the country's commitments under international law.
 As of Sunday, there had been around 9,600 attempts to illegally cross the border in October, the Border Guard said.

+An increasing number of migrants have also been arriving in Germany and Polish media reported that the head of the German Police trade union has asked the interior minister to temporarily restore border controls with Poland to stop the flow of migrants.
+German Interior Minister Horst Seehofer offered to send border control officers https://www.reuters.com/world/europe/germany-offers-poland-border-guards-help-manage-belarus-arrivals-2021-10-19 to Poland to help the country manage the influx of migrants along the border between the two EU countries, adding that Germany could also offer logistical support in a letter to his Polish counterpart.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)